ashleyosuna/velvetc/Readme.md

 # BabyVelvet

-This project introduces BabyVelvet, a lightweight re-implementation of the Velvet algorithms for short read de Bruijn graph assembly in the Codon programming language.
+This project introduces BabyVelvet, a lightweight re-implementation of the Velvet algorithm for short read de Bruijn graph assembly in the Codon programming language.
 Codon is a domain-extensible compiler and DSL framework with Python’s syntax and semantics.
 Codon provides the benefits of readability, while achieving performance similar to low level languages such as C or C++.
-The goal of this project was to implement the core ideas of the Velvet program [1].
+The goal of this project was to implement the core ideas of the original Velvet program [1].

 BabyVelvet constructs a deBruijn graph, performs concatenation of nodes, clipping short tips, and bubble resolution (inspired by Velvet's Tour Bus bubble-resolution method), and outputs the assembled contigs.